SIPRI Yearbook: Armaments, Disarmament and International Security

 The SIPRI Yearbook is published in print and online by Oxford University Press (OUP).

-- aspects of the ongoing conflict in Syria;
+- aspects of the ongoing conflicts in Syria, Iraq and Ukraine;

-- the negotiations around Iran's nuclear programme; and
+- the continued negotiations around Iran's nuclear programme; and

-- the signing of the Arms Trade Treaty.
+- the entry into force of the Arms Trade Treaty.

 Reviews and testimonials